microsoft/maro/docs/source/scenarios/citi_bike.md

 Below are the performance of *no repositioning* and *random repositioning* in different topologies.
 The performance metric used here is the *fulfillment ratio*.
-For each experiment, we setup the init the environment and test for a duration of 1 month (30 days for toy topologies, 1 natural month for real topologies).
+For each experiment, we setup the environment and test for a duration of 1 month (30 days for toy topologies, 1 natural month for real topologies).

 | Topology  | No Repositioning | Random Repositioning |
 | :-------: | :--------------: | :------------------: |